-Firms interested in performing the above services are invited to submit three (3) copies of a Statement of Interest and required information to Mr. Donald S. Klingensmith, P.E., Director of Contracts Administration, at the PA Turnpike Commission Administration Building.
+Firms interested in performing the above services are invited to submit three (3) copies of a Statement of Interest and required information to Mr. Donald S. Klingensmith, P.E., Director of Procurement and Logistics, at the PA Turnpike Commission Administration Building.
 Our ground address for overnight/next-day deliveries is 700 South Eisenhower Boulevard, Middletown, PA 17057.
-Our mailing address for U.S. Mail is P. O. Box 67676, Harrisburg, PA 17106-7676.
+Our mailing address for U.S. Mail is P.O.
+Box 67676, Harrisburg, PA 17106-7676.
 Please note that use of U.S. Mail, FedEx, UPS, or other delivery services does not guarantee delivery to the Contracts Administration Department by the time listed below for submission.
 Firms mailing a Statement of Interest should allow sufficient delivery time to ensure timely receipt of its Statement of Interest.

-The Statement of Interest and required information must be received by the Contracts Administration Department by 2:00 PM, Local Time, Wednesday, September 3, 2014.
+The Statement of Interest and required information must be received by the Contracts Administration Department by 2:00 PM, Local Time, Thursday, December 4, 2014.
 Any Statements of Interest received after this date and time will be time-stamped and returned.
-A Statement of Interest submission that includes or considers a firm's cost as a factor will be disqualified.